EricRohlfs/blog/docs/SortableTableCustomElement.md

 The TableSortbleElement is fairly dumb, it mainly knows how to sort and create elements from a json object
-- create header elements from a json object
+- create header elements from a json cfg object
-- create
+- create table cells from a json cfg object
+- sort the backing json object and re-paint the page
+- work with the cusomElement TableSortableHeaderElement to manage the ascending, descending, none UI as described by https://designsystem.digital.gov/components/table/

 ### Components Created